The Debate About Gene Patents

 In March 2010, Judge Robert W. Sweet of the U.S. District Court in New York ruled that the patents were invalid.
 He found that isolating a molecule did not make it novel, a requirement for a patent.
 However, on July 29, 2011, the Federal Appeals Court in New York overturned Sweet's ruling.
 The three-judge panel ruled unanimously that complementary DNA (cDNA), an altered type of DNA, is patentable; two to one that isolated DNA is patentable; and unanimously that Myriad's methods for therapeutic screening of breast and ovarian cancer genes are patentable.

 The majority (about 80%) of DNA patent holders are universities and nonprofits that have never enforced a patent.
 Academic researchers apply for patents to protect their research as well as to claim the recognition that comes with scientific discovery.
-Failure to apply for a patent for a discovery could result in inhibited access to their research should a competing lab make a similar discovery, apply for a patent, and exercise their rights as patent holders.
+Failure to apply for a patent could result in inhibited access to their research should a competing lab make a similar discovery, apply for a patent, and exercise their rights as patent holders.

 The issue of whether or not genes should be patented affects patients, industry, researchers, and others.
 At stake are: